Embattled Illinois welfare agency praised for training lab

 More than 700 front-line employees have undergone simulation training in Illinois with hundreds more expected to follow suit.
 Child investigators and experts call it invaluable preparation for a dangerous, high-burnout job at the heart of child protective work.

-The use of simulation training isn’t unusual for first-responders: Many medical schools have opened multimillion dollar facilities.
+The use of simulation training isn’t unusual for first-responders: Many medical schools have opened multimillion-dollar facilities.
 However, it’s a newer concept in child welfare, said Victor Vieth, a longtime expert who has trained child protective workers nationwide.
 The first child welfare simulation labs emerged roughly 15 years ago at universities.
 Dozens have since added them, and it has spread to state agencies.

 New Jersey has trained child welfare workers at a New Brunswick academy for about five years.
 Kansas started offering child protective employees simulation training in 2017.
 The University of South Carolina Upstate opened a training center in 2010 used by thousands of teachers, students and social service workers.